2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/hungrybowtie/status/1277169298000105473

-### Police charge crowd; shove multiple protestors | June 28th
+### Police charge crowd; shove multiple protesters | June 28th

-In footage from the night of June 28th, police charge protestors while declaring an unlawful assembly.
+In footage from the night of June 28th, police charge protesters while declaring an unlawful assembly.
 An officer repeatedly strikes the filmer in an apparent effort to knock the phone out of his hands.

 tags: strike, push, shove, protester